 The LIBOR rate securities will be dated their date of issuance and will have a stated maturity set forth in the applicable prospectus supplement.
 Interest on the LIBOR rate securities will be paid in arrears on each distribution date.
 The distribution date for the LIBOR rate securities will be the business day specified in the prospectus supplement following the end of the interest accrual period for the securities specified in the prospectus supplement.
 The amount of interest payable to registered owners of LIBOR rate securities for any interest accrual period will be calculated on the basis of a 360-day year for the number of days actually elapsed.
-The interest rate will be the LIBOR rate for the interest accrual period for the securities supplement.
+The interest rate will be the LIBOR rate for the interest accrual period for the securities plus the margin specified in the related prospectus supplement.
 Principal on the LIBOR rate securities will be payable as specified in the applicable prospectus supplement.